Bazilbrush/azure_task/README.md

-# azure_task
-We do not expect a “polished” solution.
-Try not to spend more than 1 hour to write the code and ensure you show how you approach the challenge and design a solution.
-If you want to, include a readme.md to explain how you’d evolve and improve the design, include testing, deploy the solution and so on.
-Terraform:
-Create two Azure VMs in three environments (test, staging, production), ensure that:
+I took the liberty to create a deployment pipeline (it was easier to test this way) that splits out the separate environments in separate stages.
+Having separate stages can ensure a deployment can go through quality gates before production infra is amended.

  each VM is provisioned in a dedicated resource group.
 X  each VM only allows incoming traffic from SSH.
 Outbound of DNS, HTTP, HTTPS X  There is some form of backup strategy implemented. x  the resources are protected from accidental deletion. x

-There are different ways to structure and run the project.
-To simplify the task and focus on your terraform code skills, have one &quot;.tfstate&quot; file, and three variables (one per environment) in a single &quot;.tfvars&quot; file which will describe all your ASBNs in each environment.
-(Add your variables to a single
-“.tfvars” file (one per environment).
-This should describe your VM per environment).
-Feel free to replace VM with any other resource of your choice, preferably an Azure resource.
- We expect you to demonstrate your ability to use nested data structures, therefore make sure you have a root-level resource and a number of nested resources (and no dynamic blocks).
+"We expect you to demonstrate your ability to use nested data structures, therefore make sure you have a root-level resource and a number of nested resources (and no dynamic blocks). " - Does wrapping things in a module count?

-Please provide a zip of your code, or a link to a git repository that can be accessed by us (we can provide a GitHub user to add to private repositories on GitHub).
+Things that can be improved:

+1. naming convetion
+2. tidy up the tagging as it's not present in cases
+3. some resources could be shared (depends on the purpose of this deployment)
+4. sort out the networking and the IP ranges, maybe the user should be able to set them
+5. module should export the IPs of the instances for interop with ansible or other provisioning tools
+6. user set vm image